LuciusH1998/IFT-6758-Group-8-Milestone-1/README.md

 You can then simply do `docker-compose up` to build and run the application that you sepcified in the `docker-compose.yaml` file.

+## Generating New API (Section 1)

+Generating this new API was already completed in Milestone 1 and 2.
+It is implicitly used in the Flask app, streamlit, and docker.

 ## Flask App (Section 2)